 We hold an approval through the Massachusetts Department of Environmental Protection - Drinking Water Program, Cross Connection Control Program (MassDEP-DWP-CCCP) which is the state agency that regulates the water purveyors and backflow testing.

-The course in itself is not a certification for Massachusetts, there is another step to get registered with the state, more info is posted below.
+The course on its own is not valid in the state, though, there is another step to get registered with the state, more info is posted below.
 There is no additional training or exams required, but you do have to make an application / pay a fee.

 In order to test preventers in Massachusetts, you have to hold a current license through Mass DEP-DWP-CCCP, where you have to pass a certified written and practical exam, and then fill out an application to the department and pay a fee.
 Our course and exams are approved for this purpose and once Mass DEP is notified that you passed the course, you can then apply for the license.